ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ---

+three pieces of info on energy and reinforcement learning

+- importance of a model
+- using synthetic data for generalization
+- combination with supervised learning

+---

 the env model problem

-## context of model

 MCTS beating DQN